AngJianHwee/RAG-Stack-Local/README.md

 ## Important Notes

 *   Ensure Ollama and Pinecone Local are running before starting the Streamlit application.
-*   The `users.json` file stores user credentials.
-For a production environment, a more robust database solution would be recommended.
+*   User credentials (username, hashed password, user ID) are now stored in a dedicated Pinecone index (`user-index`).
+For a production environment, a more robust database solution with advanced security features would be recommended.
-*   All stored embeddings are filtered by the logged-in `user_id`, ensuring that users only interact with their own data.
+*   All stored RAG embeddings are filtered by the logged-in `user_id`, ensuring that users only interact with their own data.